-Information Disclosure Requirement Reference in this document (1) Explain the pricing strategy for the next 5 disclosure years (or as close to 5 years as the pricing strategy allows), including the current disclosure year for which prices are set; Section 5 sets out our pricing strategy, the changes we are implementing in the current year, and the changes we expect to implement over the coming 5 years.
-(2) Explain how and why prices for each consumer group are expected to change as a result of the pricing strategy; Section 2.4 also provides an indication of expected future price movements.
-(3) If the pricing strategy has changed from the preceding disclosure year, identify the changes, and explain the reasons for the changes.
+Inform nation Disclosure Requirement Reference in this document Section 5 sets out our pricing strategy, the changes we are implementing in the current year, and the changes we expect to implement over the coming 5 years. plain how and why prices for each consumer group are ted to change as a result of the pricing strategy; Section 2.4 also provides an indication of expected future price movements. disclo he pricing strategy has changed from the preceding sure year, identify the changes, and explain the ns for the changes.
 The table in section 5 details the anticipated changes and the reasons they are being contemplated.
 This is followed by an assessment of the impact on each connection category.
-We did not previously have a pricing strategy as defined in the disclosure requirements.
-Section 5 explains why we have adopted the pricing strategy.
-2.4.5 Every disclosure under clause 2.4.1 above must- (1) Describe the approach to setting prices for non-standard contracts, including- Section 7.5 includes a sub-section detailing our non-standard contracts. (a) the extent of non-standard contract use, including the number of ICPs represented by non-standard contracts and the value of target revenue expected to be collected from consumers subject to non-standard contracts; (b) how the EDB determines whether to use a non- standard contract, including any criteria used; See above (c) any specific criteria or methodology used for determining prices for consumers subject to nonstandard contracts and the extent to which these criteria or that methodology are consistent with the pricing principles; See above (2) Describe the EDB's obligations and responsibilities (if any) to consumers subject to non-standard contracts in the event that the supply of electricity lines services to the consumer is interrupted.
-This description must explain- See above (a) the extent of the differences in the relevant terms between standard contracts and non-standard contracts; Security of supply provisions are standard, so there is no impact on how prices are determined.
+2.4.5 Every disclosure under clause 2.4.1 above must- scribe the approach to setting prices for non-standard acts, including- Section 7.6 includes a sub-section detailing our non-standard contracts. (a) the extent of non-standard contract use, including the number of ICPs represented by non-standard contracts and the value of target revenue expected to be collected from consumers subject to non- standard contracts; (b) how the EDB determines whether to use a non- standard contract, including any criteria used; See above. (c) any specific criteria or methodology used for determining prices for consumers subject to non- standard contracts and the extent to which these criteria or that methodology are consistent with the pricing principles; See above. any) t event scribe the EDB's obligations and responsibilities (if o consumers subject to non-standard contracts in the that the supply of electricity lines services to the mer is interrupted.
+This description must explain- See above. (a) the extent of the differences in the relevant terms between standard contracts and non-standard contracts; Security of supply provisions are standard, so there is no impact on how prices are determined.